predix-sea/predix-matching-core/README.md

 docker compose up --build
 ```

-This starts PostgreSQL, Redis, RabbitMQ, the C++ matching core, and the Java service with gRPC enabled by default.
+This starts PostgreSQL, Redis, RabbitMQ, the C++ matching core, and the Java service with gRPC enabled by default (`SPRING_PROFILES_ACTIVE=prod` in the service image).

 | Endpoint | URL |
 |----------|-----|